ReinhartC/Parallel-RSA-on-Raspberry-Pi/Configurations/MPICH.md

 ```
 sudo apt-get -y install gfortran
 ```
-Then, install the MPICH to the target folder.
+Then, configure the MPICH to the target folder.
 (This'll took sometime)
 ```
 sudo /home/pi/mpich/mpich-3.1/configure -prefix=/home/rpimpi/mpi-install
 ```
-After the above is done, do the following.
+After the above is done, install the MPICH.
 (This'll took a lot of time.
 Make some coffee :coffee:)
 ```
 sudo make
 sudo make install